 - 1. Implement the Talent Management Strategy and programme - 2.
 Provide the opportunity for talented employees to work on localised or corporate projects to build their skills and experience - 3.
-Implement a small graduate programme in collaboration with an appropriate partner - 4.
-Maximise the use of the apprenticeship programme to attract school and college leavers focussing these on areas of skills shortage
+Implement a small graduate programme in collaboration with LGA - 4.
+Maximise the use of the apprenticeship programme to attract school and college leavers focusing these on areas of skills shortage